 The role

-An outstanding opportunity has arisen to become a key member of the Rural Land Management and Consultancy team in Lewes or Guildford.
+An outstanding opportunity has arisen to become a key member of the Rural Land Management and Consultancy team in Cambridge.

 The team undertake the management of Rural Estates and offer a range of professional rural advice, their technical excellence ensures an impressive client base and they advise on some of the most prestigious clients in the area.
 The role will be a blend of Estate Management and professional working within a team.